zeljkoobrenovic/grounded-architecture/_posts/2022-03-11-governance.markdown

 2. **Taxes** (or economic incentives)—rewarding good behavior or discouraging bad practices through resource management.
 3. **Mandates and bans**—setting clear rules and boundaries when necessary.

-All these approaches work together to create a flexible and practical framework that helps manage the use and development of technology within the organization.
+Together, these approaches create a flexible framework for guiding how technology is used and evolved.

-Let's explore each of these governance styles in more detail, starting with **nudging**.
+The rest of this chapter looks at each of these styles in turn, starting with **nudging**.

 <br>
 ## Nudging as a Governance Tool